Trust, but verify: Influence

 In 1995, the similar phrase "Trust and Verify" was used as the motto of the On-Site Inspection Agency (now subsumed into the Defense Threat Reduction Agency).

 In 2000, David T. Lindgren's book about how interpretation, or imagery analysis, of aerial and satellite images of the Soviet Union played a key role in superpowers and in arms control during the Cold War was titled Trust But Verify: Imagery Analysis in the Cold War.

 In 2001, the National Infrastructure Protection Center (NIPC), a national critical infrastructure threat investigation and response entity, published a paper entitled "Trust but verify" on how to protect oneself and their company from email viruses.

 In 2015, both Democrats and Republicans invoked the phrase when arguing for and against the proposed Iran nuclear deal framework.

 In the study of programming languages, the phrase has been used to describe the implementation of downcasting: the compiler trusts that the downcast term will be of the desired type, but this assumption is verified at runtime in order to avoid undefined behavior.

-In 2019, this quote was used in third episode of HBO miniseries Chernobyl, by the first deputy chairman of the KGB.

 The phrase has been used in relation to India–China border disputes and also following the Galwan clash during the 2020 China–India skirmishes.
 Variants of the phrase were also reported in the Indian media, "distrust until fully and comprehensively verified", and "verify and still not trust".

-On July 24, 2020, US Secretary of State Michael Pompeo referenced the proverb in a speech at the Richard Nixon Presidential Library saying that in dealing with China, the United States must instead 'distrust and verify'.
+On July 24, 2020, US Secretary of State Michael Pompeo referenced the proverb in a speech at the Richard Nixon Presidential Library saying that in dealing with China, the United States must instead "distrust and verify".

 Origins

-The origin of the phrase is obscure but understood to be a paraphrase of Vladimir Lenin and Joseph Stalin.

-Lenin raised postulates of similar wording and meaning in a number of early publications:
+Nikolay Shevchenko of Russia Beyond writes that this saying must have been originated relatively recently.
+For example Vladimir Dal's vast collection Sayings and Bywords of the Russian people does not contain anything similar to the proverb.
+He noticed that both Vladimir Lenin and Joseph Stalin voiced similar ideas, but did not invoke the saying: